 The France portion of the trip always includes Paris and Chamonix- Mont -Blanc’s gondola and glaciers.
 The rest of the trip is variable.
 At times we have chosen to visit historical Juno Beach (WWII history) and Verdun (WWI history) and the island of Mont St. Michel in Normandy.
 Other trips have gone to the South of France to visit caves, Roman ruins, the Mediterranean Sea and canoe down the Dordogne riverside in the heart of the most beautiful castles.

 The Germany portion of the trip has always included a few days exploring Berlin with all its history, modern architecture and culture.
 The trip usually includes some connection to a sister church community where students are billeted.
 The rest of the time in Germany changes from trip to trip.
 We have hiked along the Rhine River and the Harz Mountains.
-We have explored cities like Hamburg, Munich and Stuttgart as well as relax in little towns like Rottenburg, Schierke, Oberammergau and Neuharlingersiel.
+We have explored cities like Hamburg, Munich and Stuttgart as well as relaxed in little towns like Rottenburg, Schierke, Oberammergau and Neuharlingersiel.

 The European Study Tour (EST) has students interacting with locals in the languages they have studied in the classroom, seeing history come alive in museums and memorials and standing in awe of places and spaces they have learned about in classes — think Eiffel Tour, Brandenburg Gate, Renaissance Art.